telerik/ajax-docs/controls/socialshare/troubleshooting/pinterest-specifics.md

 For a **Follow** button:
 * UrlToShare is required.
 Its format must be **http://pinterest.com/USERNAME**

-	>caution The proper visualization of the follow button requires the omission ofthe 'www' from the URL of the Pinterest account
+	>caution The proper visualization of the follow button requires the omission of the 'www' from the URL of the Pinterest account

 For a **PinPageImage** button:

 * No fields required.

 In order to pin an image, it must be in JPG, PNG or GIF format and its dimensions must be at least 201x201 px.
-More informationon pinning images is availabe in [What can I pin](https://help.pinterest.com/entries/22980352-What-can-I-pin-) help article and [How to Beat the Image Bias of Pinterest: Getting Pinned, Blocking Pins & Image Optimization Tips](http://blog.kissmetrics.com/image-bias-of-pinterest/) blog post.
+More information on pinning images is available in [What can I pin](https://help.pinterest.com/entries/22980352-What-can-I-pin-) help article and [How to Beat the Image Bias of Pinterest: Getting Pinned, Blocking Pins & Image Optimization Tips](http://blog.kissmetrics.com/image-bias-of-pinterest/) blog post.

 ## Known issues